danielthomas-econ/schelling_income_model/idea_sketch.md

 ## agent behavior
 divide agents into different income brackets in a lognormal distribution. we have deciles until the highest tiers, where it becomes 90-95%ile, 95-99%ile, 99%ile+ (done ✅)

-perhaps add a pareto tail to the top earners to make it more realistic, because the sim vastly underestimates the number of high earners
+perhaps add a pareto tail to the top earners to make it more realistic, because the sim vastly underestimates the number of high earners (not done yet, might do in the future)

 give each agent a location in a 10x10 grid. each 1x1 square is called a neighborhood, assign each one a number (done ✅)